 Actions in detail

-- We will strengthen the support available to our College community to find appropriate partners and establish valuable collaborations, and underpin this through our ethical principles of engagement.
+- We will strengthen the support available to our College community to find appropriate partners and establish valuable and impactful collaborations, and underpin this through our ethical principles of engagement.

 - We will utilise our convening power to create-multi-sector partnerships across academia, industry, government and civil society to deliver transformational research, education and innovation.

 - We will seek closer and deeper relationships with our innovation partners, finding new ways to collaborate and to drive positive real-world outcomes.

 - We will create platforms for research, capacity-building and knowledge exchange to achieve social and economic goals, including tackling the UN Sustainable Development Goals (for example, through our partnership with the African Institute for Mathematical Sciences).